 With the spectrum analyzer you can decide whether the vertical axis will be linear or logarithmic.
-This is done with the setting LINEAR or dB from the menu CH1 SET.
+This is done with the setting LINEAR / dB from the menu CH1 SET.
 The current setting is displayed by the text of the choice.
-Activating the choice will make the text and the setting change.
+Activating the choice will make the text on the screen and the setting change.

-On a logarithmic axis, 0 dB corresponds with | Volt.
+On a logarithmic axis, 0 dB corresponds with 1 Volt.